Coursera home page

 • Anyone can create an online course on Udemy.
 There is no formal approval process needed to become a Udemy Instructor.
 As a result, some courses are not high quality.

 Udemy is one of the top Coursera competitors and is a very good Coursera alternative.
-Although their offer is quite different than Coursera in many ways.
-They have significantly more courses available than Coursera and most other online learning platforms, offering more than 183,000 online courses with new additions published every month.
-If you want to learn something, you will likely find it on Udemy.
+Although their offer is quite different from Coursera’s in many ways, They have significantly more courses available than Coursera and most other online learning platforms, offering more than 210,000 online courses with new additions published every month.
+You will likely find it on Udemy if you want to learn something.

-Udemy has over 64,000 instructors, with courses taught in seventy-five languages, so you will find an online course in almost every subject area and niche.
-They have had more than forty-nine million student learners and more than 680 million course enrolments.
+Udemy has over 75,000 instructors, with courses taught in seventy-five languages, so you will find an online course in almost every subject area and niche.
+They have had over 67 million student learners and over 900 million course enrolments.
 With those numbers, you can be confident they are doing something right.
-They also have more than 10,500 enterprise customers.
+They also have more than 15,000 enterprise customers.

 Free and Discounted Courses

-Udemy may be especially appealing to you if you are on a budget because they have a substantial number of free courses and offer frequent discounts and specials on their paid classes.
-The good news is that many of their free courses are taught by experts, professors, entrepreneurs, and professionals.
-Udemy further allows students to preview classes they are interested in and offer a 30-day money-back guarantee.
+Udemy may be especially appealing to you if you are on a budget because they offer many free courses and frequent discounts and specials on their paid classes.
+Many experts, professors, entrepreneurs, and professionals teach Udemy’s free courses.
+Udemy also enables students to preview classes they find interesting and provides a 30-day money-back guarantee.

 Courses